Macdonald–Kelce Library: Selective Federal Depository Library

 The Macdonald–Kelce Library is a selective Federal Depository Library.
 It has made a commitment to retain and make accessible to both the university community and to the general public at no fee selective resources of the United States government.
 In addition to the core collection of government documents, it retains roughly 30% of the resources of the United States Government Printing Office.

 Digital Collections

-Under Director Pethe the library offers access to over 200 databases and a digitized archive of the university's scholarship.
-The Macdonald-Kelce Library Digital Collections includes three unique collections: The Digital Exhibits, the Institutional Repository, and the UT Publications.
+The library offers a digitized archive of the university's history and scholarship.
+The Macdonald-Kelce Library Digital Collections includes the University Archives, Special Collections and Manuscripts, the Institutional Repository (UoTIR), Lectures, and Exhibits.